 You will be automatically billed & sent refills based on your plan

-You can cancel at any time before your next shipment
+You can pause or cancel at any time before your next shipment

-*Prescription products require an online evaluation with a physician who will determine if a prescription is appropriate.
+* Prescription products require an online evaluation with a licensed medical professional who will determine if a prescription is appropriate.
 See below for important safety information.
-Benefits outlined on Agelessrx.com are based on 3rd party studies.
-LDN is offered as a subscription service you can cancel at any time.
+Benefits outlined on AgelessRx.com are based on 3rd party studies.
+Medication is offered as a subscription service which you can cancel at any time.
+Actual product packaging may appear differently than shown.

 How often do I take Low Dose Naltrexone – LDN?